-Sex addiction or hypersexuality is generally defined as any sexual activity that feels irrepressible.
-This could be through sex with a partner, but it may also involve masturbation, pornography, paying for sex or engaging in indirect sexual activity online.
+Sex addiction (or hypersexuality) can be defined as any sexual activity that feels irrepressible.
+This could be through sex with a partner, but may also involve masturbation, pornography, paying for sex or engaging in indirect sexual activity online.

 What is sex addiction?

 Sex addiction is typically characterised by compulsive sexual thoughts and/or acts.
 Like most addictions, there can be a negative impact on the sufferer's personal life that increases over time.
 Without support, the addictive behaviour will likely intensify as it takes more and more to achieve the same results or 'fix'.
 Someone who is addicted to sex (a ‘sex addict’) may feel out of control when it comes to sexual activities.
 This could be with a partner (sex, foreplay), by themselves (masturbation), through accessing pornography, using sex chat lines or visiting sex workers.

 While most people can take part in sexual activities or behaviours without causing any significant problems, for some, their desire or need to focus on these activities may begin affecting their day-to-day lives.
 Over time, this can lead to problems in their relationships (with friends, family, and loved ones), financial difficulties, and may even impact their careers.